SDVoGo/SDVoGo/README.md

 # 🏆 Rules:
 - [Rule #1]: 🌟 Keep it simple. 🌟
 - [Rule #2]: 💢 Are you stupid?
-Did you read 'Rule #1'?!
+Did you read "Rule #1"?!
 So why did you overengineered it?
 - [Rule #3]: 🌝 Be sarcastic.
 Or yourself.
 Ah, it's the same thing, sorry.
-- [Rule #4]: 👑 Remember to be "the crazy one."
+- [Rule #4]: 👑 Remember to be "the fool."
 He is the only one who continues to grow because he is not ashamed to ask.
-'The master' won't learn anything even if he needed to.
+"The master" won't learn anything even if he needed to.

 # ✈️ In [2022], I want to be:
 - :o: Full Stack Developer 💪